waku-org/pm/draft-roadmap/deploy_rln_onchain_tree_on_l2_testnet.md

 **FURPS**:

 - F1.
-User can generate and insert an RLN membership.
+Can generate RLN credentials.
 - F2.
-User can extend an RLN membership.
+Can insert RLN membership in smart contract, with accompanying deposit.
 - F3.
-User can withdraw an RLN membership deposit.
+Can extend RLN membership on smart contract.
 - F4.
-The generated credentials can be exported and then imported into `wakunode2`.
+Can withdraw deposit from smart contract.
+- F5.
+Membership credentials are encrypted by default on local disk.
 - U1.
-User can see the state of their RLN membership.
+RLN membership details can be exported and imported.
 - U2.
-User can manage their membership (register, extend, withdraw).
+Deployment details (address, chain id) are persisted by library and in exports.
+- R1.
+Import and exports are interoperable across all implementations.
 - +1.
 Deployed on https://rln.waku.org
 - +2.
-Available for Status Network Testnet contracts.
+Available for Linea Sepolia Testnet contracts.
 - +3.
 Proof generation and validation is out of scope.

 For S1.
 Browser application, using web3 wallet browser extensions.